-Yes, you can get your GED online.
-GED Testing Service offers the online proctored (O.P) GED Test.
+Yes, you can get your GED degree online.
+GED Testing Service offers the online proctored (O.P) GED test.
 This way of taking the GED test is quite popular, but there are some slightly different requirements.

-For example, you can only sign up for the online proctored test if you score into the “green zone” on the GED Ready practice test.
-To read more, click here -> online proctored GED Test.
+For example, you can only sign up for the online proctored test if you score in the “green zone” on the GED Ready practice test.
+To read more, check The online proctored GED test.

 Do you have to pay for the GED test?

 Yes, in general, you need to pay about $30 for each GED subject test, so in total, it costs about $120 for all four subjects.
 Some states subsidize the cost of GED testing partly or fully, and in some states, the cost is higher.

 Also, some health insurance companies offer to pay for the test.
 You can learn more in this post about free GED testing options across America.

 Can I study for my GED free online?